kimberlycoy/TourMcTourface/README.md

 <script src="[bower]/TourMcTourface/tour.js"></script>
 ```

+## Tour options
+- reload: Reloads the current step if new steps are added, default:false.
+- steps: An array of step options.

 ## Step options
 - event: next | click | [any HTML or custom event]
 - selector: CSS selector for element to highlite.
 If no selector is give, then the content is displayed w/o an arrow. (optional)